Special Olympics Bowling Information and Rules

-Bowling is a Special Olympics sport that is growing in popularity due to its leisurely nature, as well as its competitive spirit.
+Synopsis: Bowling is a Special Olympics sport that is growing in popularity due to its leisurely nature and its competitive spirit.

 While there are some modifications made for athletes with forms of physical disabilities, the majority of athletes involved compete using the same rules as athletes on professional tours.
 Special Olympics Bowling is offered in greater than twenty nations and every U.S. Program.
 Bowling teams are grouped in divisions by the athlete's age, gender, and ability.
 They may choose among a number of different events, to include singles events for both women and men, doubles, and mixed-doubles.
 Athletes with physical disabilities may participate in either assisted or unassisted ramp bowling.